Northwestern University Feinberg School of Medicine

 Signal Transduction and Cancer

-The Postdoctoral Training Program in Signal Transduction and Cancer enables four postdoctoral fellows per year to receive state-of-the-art training in signal transduction pathways and the role of aberrant signaling pathways in human cancer.
+The Training Program in Signal Transduction and Cancer enables four postdoctoral fellows per year to receive state-of-the-art training in signal transduction pathways and the role of aberrant signaling pathways in human cancer.
 Trainees receive two years of funding to conduct research to investigate the mechanism by which cytokines, growth factors and receptors control cell fate, transformation, metastasis and cell growth.
 This training program's preceptors are well-established Northwestern University investigators with NIH-funded research programs on either the Evanston or Chicago campuses.

 • Cancer Research Journal Club